VerveWireless/Verve-Android-SDK/README.md

 ```
 Your `APP_ID` will be provided to you during the Verve onboarding process.

-#### Loading A Rewarded Video Ad
+#### Loading an Interstitial Video Ad
 To request a rewarded video ad, call the load method below:
 ```
 // Zone is the identifier used to request a interstitial ad interstitialAd.loadInterstitialAd(zone)
 ```

-#### Loading A Rewarded Video Ad with ad mark up
+#### Loading an Interstital Ad with ad mark up
 To request a rewarded video ad, call the load method below:
 ```
 interstitialAd.loadInterstitialAd(zone, id, adm)
 ```

-#### Showing An Ad
+#### Showing an Interstital Ad
 After receiving the `onAdReady(String zone)` callback, the SDK is ready to show the ad you have loaded.
 To show an ad, call the method below:
 ```
 interstitialAd.showInterstitialAd(zone, context)
 ```

-### Interstitial Ads
+### Rewarded Video Ads
-The class in which you would like to display interstitial ads will need to implement the IVerveAPIListener interface.
+The class in which you would like to display rewarded video ads will need to implement the IVerveAPIListener interface.
 The methods the class will implement provide the Activity with information regarding the SDK's ad state.

 #### Initialization
-To request an interstitial ad, you will need to create an `InterstitialAd` object:
+To request a rewarded video ad, you will need to create an `InterstitialAd` object:
 ```
 // 'this' refers to class that is implementing IVerveAPIListener RewardedVideoAd rewardedVideoAd = new RewardedVideoAd(context, APP_ID, this)